aimeos/aimeos-docs/src/providers/basket-plugins.md

 : Before and after the coupon has been deleted, plugin receives the coupon code

 check.before, check.after
-: Before and after the basket content has been checked, plugin receives the content types as bitmap (see [`PARTS_*` constants](https://github.com/aimeos/aimeos-core/blob/master/lib/mshoplib/src/MShop/Order/Item/Base/Base.php))
+: Before and after the basket content has been checked, plugin receives the content types as array (e.g. `['order/base/address', 'order/base/coupon', 'order/base/product', 'order/base/service']`)

 setOrder.before
 : Before the order is stored in the database